 Sewing together two pieces of fabric is called "piecing".
 The fabric pieces should be cut with a 6.5 mm (1/4 inch) seam allowance.
-Sew a piecing straight stitch 6.5 mm (1/4 inch) from
+Sew a piecing straight stitch 6.5 mm (1/4 inch) from either the right side or the left side of the presser foot.

-- Baste or pin along the seam allowance of the fabric that you wish to piece together. - Attach zigzag foot "J". - Select stitch $\left[\begin{array}{c} \\ \end{array} \right]{\mathbb{P}}$ or $\left[\begin{array}{c} \\ \end{array} \right]{\mathbb{P}}$. - Sew with the side of the presser foot aligned with the edge of the fabric. - For a seam allowance on the right side Align the right side of the presser foot with the edge of the fabric, and sew using stitch
+- Baste or pin along the seam allowance of the fabric that you wish to piece together. - Attach zigzag foot "J". - Select stitch $\left[ \right]{P}$ or $\left[ \right]{P}$ . - Sew with the side of the presser foot aligned with the edge of the fabric. - For a seam allowance on the right side Align the right side of the presser foot with the edge of the fabric, and sew using stitch